jbelyeu/unfazed/README.md

 This will print a bed file of phased variants.
 The input bed file must have the following tab-separated columns: chrom, start, end, kid_id, var_type, where var_type is SNV, INDEL, POINT, DEL, DUP, INV, INS, MEI, or BND.

+## Performance
+Many variants lack informative sites and are therefore can't be phased.
+Unfazed also makes no attempt to phase multiallelic sites (which should be very rare among de novo calls).
+Generally about 30% of de novo SNV/INDEL variants are phaseable via unfazed, and about 50% of CNV/SV variants.

+The runtime of unfazed is highly dependent on the size of the sites VCF, as well as the number of variants.
+A multithreaded approach is used to improved performance; however, as the performance is bound by file IO, more than 2 threads yield dimenishing returns (and can even cause a slowdown due to race conditions).
+Running with 2 threads (default option) is therefore recommended.